Burwood Park: Security

 Burwood Park has four entrances: a main entrance and three which are restricted to residents only.
 The main entrance has automatic number-plate recognition.
 In 2020, a park warden was appointed to patrol the estate and a security hut was also installed at the main entrance.

 Having a property "double-gated" — which refers to the practice of installing a separate gate and security system on an individual home, in addition to the security of the wider estate — is against the covenants.
 Nevertheless, many residents own properties with their own gates, achieved through bypassing the residents association and appealing directly to the local council.
 This behaviour has proved divisive within the community.

 Location and transport

 Burwood Park is in the borough of Elmbridge, Surrey, and is bordered by a public road to its west, with Hersham to the immediate east, and by Burhill Golf Course to the south.
 The Ashley Park estate lies to the north of Burwood Park.

-Within ⅓ miles (500 metres) is Walton-on-Thames railway station which offers fast (non-stopping) service trains to London Waterloo, Basingstoke, Woking and Surbiton.
+Within a third of a mile (500 metres) is Walton-on-Thames railway station which offers fast (non-stopping) service trains to London Waterloo, Basingstoke, Woking and Surbiton.
 The feasibility of quick commuting is part of the appeal of the wider area.
 Burwood Park in particular is known to be "well-connected" yet also offer a sense of seclusion to its residents.